How to Keep Your Sobriety during the Holiday Season

 - Go to Meetings.
 If you’re traveling, find meetings ahead of time.
 If you’re staying local, keep attending your regular meetings to stay on track in your sobriety plan.
 Click here to find local resources and help.

 - Check into Rehab during the Holidays.
 Lastly, if you’re finding yourself unable to get through the season without overwhelming cravings or being able to manage your sobriety, you should consider substance abuse treatment.
 The holiday season is an ideal time to get you or your loved one professional addiction treatment.
 Seeking treatment during the holiday season may be the best gift you give yourself and those who care about you.
-If you or someone you know would like more information about addiction recover and long-term sobriety, call Silver Linings Recovery Center in Langhorne, PA today.
+If you or someone you know would like more information about addiction recover and long-term sobriety, call Silver Linings Recovery Center in Langhorne, PA and East Windsor, NJ today.